 Fast GaN Charging vs. Traditional Chargers: Is Wireless Charging Faster?

-II.
 Fast GaN Charging vs. Traditional Chargers

 Fast GaN Charging - MOKIN

-III.
 Is Wireless Charging Faster?

 When discussing the charging rates of wireless chargers, several variables can significantly impact your phone's charging speed.
 Factors such as the current battery level, active applications, screen status, and ambient temperature all play a crucial role.